The Art of the Future page 1

 E-E: I have not yet researched this process.
 It is initiated without my awareness, but, at the same time, it is also true that I create it myself.

-H: Do you know how exactly you do it?
+H: Do you know exactly how you do it?

 H: I guess you were born with this desire.

-: Well, I was.
+E-E: Well, I was.
 But it used to be vague and chaotic, because my attention was too distracted.
 The desire would overwhelm me and then suddenly vanish, and I did not understand what it was, nor how and why it happened.
-The meaning of all this became more or less clear to me after this model had been developed.
+The meaning of all this became more or less clear to me once this model had been developed.
 Perhaps someone has already had similar thoughts, without vocalising them.
 Perhaps this vague sensation is intrinsic to everybody.

 H: Do you mean that, once completed, a work of art cannot remain unintelligible?